deefrawley/Flow.Launcher.Plugin.GenConvert/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 # General Converter (Flow.Launcher.GenConvert)

-General weight, volume, distance, area, temperature converter for the [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher)
+General weight, volume, distance, area, temperature, speed and energy converter for the [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher)

 ### About

 ### Requirements

-Python 3.5 or later.
+Python 3.9 or later.
 As of Flow Launcher v1.8, Flow should take care of the installation of Python for you if it is not on your system.

 ### Installing